hpcc-systems/DataPatterns/README.md

 being performed.
 The name will be included in the appended data if the check fails.
 This name should clearly (but succinctly) describe what is being tested.
-There is no requirement for a `test_name` to be unique (and there some use cases where you may not want it unique at all) but, in general, the name should be unique within a single `Validate()` call.
+There is no requirement for a `test_name` to be unique (and there are some use cases where you may not want it unique at all) but, in general, the name should be unique within a single `Validate()` call.
 Names should start with a letter and may contain letters, numbers, periods, dashes, and underscores.